 Direct Sales Training Topics: Icebreaker

-Now, it’s time to take a closer look at each of the 5 Easy Steps involved in direct sales conversations.
+Now, it’s time to take a closer look at each of the five easy steps involved in direct sales conversations.

 In our direct sales training course, we break down the ‘Icebreaker’ into these direct sales training topics: